tradingstrategy-ai/trading-strategy/docs/source/programming/tracking.rst

 The following criteria is applied for trading pairs.

-We have the followig kinds of data collection for a trading pair.
+We have the following kinds of data collection for a trading pair.

 * **Untracked pairs**: The data exist on a blockchain, but the oracle indexer does not read it at all.
 For example, trading pairs on incompatible exchanges.